ilandrade/ilandrade.github.io/README.md

 # Isabella Andrade - Personal Portfolio

-A modern and responsive personal portfolio website built with HTML, CSS, and JavaScript.
+A modern, responsive personal portfolio website built with HTML, CSS, and JavaScript.
 This portfolio showcases my work, skills, and experience as a software developer.

 ## Features

 - Responsive design that works on all devices
-- Modern and clean UI
+- Modern and clean UI with smooth animations
-- Smooth scrolling and animations
+- Interactive portfolio section with project details
-- Portfolio section with filtering
+- Skills section with progress bars
-- Contact form
+- Contact form for easy communication
 - Social media integration
 - Mobile-friendly navigation